TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Key Insight
 - Let penalty = X (the maximum allowed balls in any bag).
 - Then we ask:
-- â“ How many splits needed to make every bag â‰¤ X?
+- ❓ How many splits needed to make every bag ≤ X?
 - For a bag with size v:
 - We need:
   * splits = (v - 1) / X
 - Explanation:
   * Example: v = 9, X = 3
-  * (9 - 1) / 3 = 8 / 3 = 2 splits â†’ which is correct: 9 â†’ 6+3 â†’ 3+3+3
+  * (9 - 1) / 3 = 8 / 3 = 2 splits → which is correct: 9 → 6+3 → 3+3+3
 - We sum splits for all bags:
-  * totalSplits = Î£ (v - 1) / X
+  * totalSplits = Σ (v - 1) / X
 - Then:
   * if totalSplits <= maxOperations
-       * X is possible â†’ try smaller X
+       * X is possible → try smaller X
   * else
-       * X too small â†’ try bigger X
+       * X too small → try bigger X
 - This is monotonic:
-  * If penalty X is possible â†’ any Xâ€™ > X is also possible
+  * If penalty X is possible → any X’ > X is also possible
-  * If X is not possible â†’ any Xâ€™ < X is also not possible
+  * If X is not possible → any X’ < X is also not possible
-- â†’ Perfect for binary search.
+- → Perfect for binary search.

 **Steps:**
 - low = 1
 - high = max(nums)
-- While low â‰¤ high:
+- While low ≤ high:
   * mid = possible penalty
   * compute splits needed
-  * if splits â‰¤ maxOperations â†’ high = mid - 1
+  * if splits ≤ maxOperations → high = mid - 1
-  * else â†’ low = mid + 1
+  * else → low = mid + 1
 - Answer = low

 **Java Code:**